To understand Trino, you must first understand the terms and concepts used throughout the Trino documentation.

 from both Hive clusters, even within the same SQL query.

 A Trino catalog contains schemas and references a data source via a connector.
 For example, you can configure a JMX catalog to provide access to JMX information via the JMX connector.
-When you run a SQL statement in Trino, you are running it against one or more catalogs.
+When you run SQL statements in Trino, you are running them against one or more catalogs.
 Other examples of catalogs include the Hive catalog to connect to a Hive data source.